Home » Computer Guides » Computer Tech Guides » What Are Drive Partitions

 To see the partitions on your hard drives, open Windows Disk Management.

-Click The Start button, type “disk management” and then click Create and Format Hard Disk Partitions.
+Click the Start button, type “disk management” and then click Create and Format Hard Disk Partitions.

 In this example I only have a single physical disk but it’s divided into 3 partitions.
 This is a typical layout for most computers.

+The centre partition is where Windows, all your programs and apps and all your files are stored.
 It’s usually referred to as the system drive, or the C: drive, since that’s where the operating system is installed and it usually has the drive letter C:.

-However if you partition the drive, add a new partition, it’ll appear in File Explorer as a separate drive (or disk).
+However if you partition the drive, add anew partition, it’ll appear in File Explorer as a separate drive (or disk).

 Even though they’re on the same physical drive, each partition acts independently.
-A new volume gets its own drive letter and can use a different file system without impacting other partitions.
+A new volume (partition) gets its own drive letter and can use a different file system without impacting other partitions.

 It’s also possible to create hidden partitions that can’t be seen be the operating system (such as Windows), which can be used to store private and personal info on a shared PC.